aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 Services such as Lambda, AWS Glue, CloudShell, and SageMaker support different deployment models.
 For example, [Amazon SageMaker Studio](https://aws.amazon.com/pm/sagemaker/) and [SageMaker notebook instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) allow direct internet access by default.
 However, they provide you with the capability to configure them to run within your VPC so that you can inspect requests by using VPC endpoint policies (against identity and resource perimeter controls) and enforce the network perimeter.

+### "Sid": "PreventNonVpcOnlySageMakerDomain"

+This statement is included in the [data_perimeter_governance_policy_2.json](data_perimeter_governance_policy_2.json) and prevents users from creating and updating [Amazon SageMaker domains](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) that have non-EFS traffic going through a VPC managed by SageMaker instead of your VPC.
+For more details, see the definition of the parameter [`AppNetworkAccessType`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateDomain.html#sagemaker-UpdateDomain-request-AppNetworkAccessType) in the Amazon SageMaker API Reference.